godot-escoria/escoria-docs/api/TeleportCommand.md

 ## Description

-`teleport object1 object2`
+`teleport object target`

-Sets the position of object1 to the position of object2.
+Instantly moves an object to a new position

+**Parameters**

+- *object*: Global ID of the object to move
+- *target*: Global ID of the target object to use as the destination

 @ESC